aws/sagemaker-tensorflow-extensions/README.rst

   ds = PipeModeDataset(channel='training', record_format='TFRecord')

-A :python:`PipeModeDataset` is created for a SageMaker PipeMode channel.
+A :python:`PipeModeDataset` should be created for a SageMaker PipeMode channel.
 Each channel corresponds to a single S3 dataset, configured when the training job is created.
 You can create multiple :python:`PipeModeDataset` instances over different channels to read from multiple S3 datasets in the same training program.

 A :python:`PipeModeDataset` can read TFRecord, RecordIO, or text line records, by using the :code:`record_format` constructor argument.
 The :code:`record_format` kwarg can be set to either :code:`RecordIO`, :code:`TFRecord`, or :code:`TextLine` to differentiate between the three encodings. :code:`RecordIO` is the default.